VyuduInc/StarkFinder/README.md

 - **Multi-Agent Architecture**: StarkFinder supports a diverse set of specialized agents, each with its own capabilities, such as trading, investing, exploring, and researching Starknet protocols.
 - **Starknet Integration**: The agents seamlessly interact with the Starknet Layer 2 network, allowing users to leverage the benefits of this high-performance blockchain.
 - **Conversational Interface**: Users can communicate with the agents through an intuitive chat-like interface, making the experience natural and user-friendly.
+- **Cross-Chain Bridging**: Seamless token bridging between Ethereum, Starknet, and other supported networks using Layerswap integration.
 - **Automation and Task Delegation**: Users can delegate tasks to the agents, which will then execute them on their behalf, saving time and effort.
 - **Comprehensive Starknet Insights**: The application provides users with in-depth information about Starknet, including DeFi platforms, trading opportunities, and research insights.